 Philodendrons (Philodendron spp.) includes more than 200 species of tropical plants.
-These include the fiddle leaf philodendrons (Philodendron panduriforme), heartleaf philodendron (Philodendron scandens) and tree philodendron (Philodendron bipinnatifidum) commonly grown as houseplants.
-These plants are sensitive to cold temperatures, but they can be grown as perennials in U.S. Department of Agriculture plant hardiness zones 10 through 12.
+These include the fiddle leaf philodendrons (Philodendron bipennifolium, USDA zones 10b-11), heartleaf philodendron (Philodendron hederaceum, zones 11-12) and tree philodendron (Philodendron bipinnatifidum, zones 8b-11) commonly grown as houseplants.
+These plants are sensitive to cold temperatures, but they can be grown as perennials in U.S. Department of Agriculture plant hardiness zones 9 through 12, depending on species.
 Propagating them is relatively easy.

 Tip & Stem Cuttings

-Dividing overgrown or mature philodendron is a quick way to gain new plants.
-Because each section already has an established root system, new growth appears within days and the new plant typically thrives.
 To divide, water the plant well to moisten and loosen the soil the morning before dividing the roots.
 This makes division easier and provides your philodendron with the moisture it needs to combat the stress of transplanting.
-Remove the plant from the container and gently pull the roots into two or more sections, making sure each section has at least two shoots.
-Replant the main plant in the original container and set the division aside for potting in fresh soil.
+Remove the plant from the container and gently pull the roots into two or more sections, making sure each section has at least one shoot.
+Repot the main plant in the original container and set the divisions aside for potting in fresh soil.

 Potting Media for Transplanting

 Philodendrons prefer loose, well-drained soil high in organic matter.
-They can be planted in peat moss, a combination of peat moss and perlite or you can make your own potting medium with equal parts perlite, peat moss and either all-purpose potting soil or compost.
-All-purpose potting soil or garden loam are not recommended for plants in containers because they are too heavy, compact easily with repeated watering and tend to drain slowly.
+They can be planted on peat moss, a combination of peat moss and perlite or you can make your own potting medium with equal parts perlite, peat moss and either all-purpose potting soil or compost.
+Garden soil is not recommended for plants in containers because it is too heavy, compacting easily with repeated watering, and tends to drain slowly.

 Transplanting Cuttings or Divisions